gustavonj/FlightSurety/README.md

 # FlightSurety

-FlightSurety is a sample application project for Blockchain study.
+FlightSurety is a sample Dapp (Ethereum) application project for Blockchain study.

 ## Install